Gareth Cremen focuses on restructuring (insolvency and business rescue) and commercial litigation.

 In addition, he has experience in the regulatory environment and has been involved in matters before a number of regulatory bodies and tribunals, among them the Consumer Protection Tribunal, the Competition Tribunal, the Advertising Standards Authority, and the Civil Aviation Authority.

 Gareth advises and trains clients on compliance laws such as the Consumer Protection Act, the Protection of Personal information Act, Competition Act and the Companies Act.
-He works closely with Association of Southern African Travel Agents (ASATA) and the Board of Airline Representatives of South Africa (BARSA), and provides strategic advice on laws and regulations in the travel industry.
+He works closely with the Association of Southern African Travel Agents (ASATA) and the Board of Airline Representatives of South Africa (BARSA), and provides strategic advice on laws and regulations in the travel industry.
 He has acted in a number of matters involving cartel activity and raids by the Competition Commission.

 In 2012 he was appointed to the board of the Turnaround Management Association of Southern Africa and has assisted numerous companies with forensic investigations and turnarounds.